stridecolossus/JOVE/docs/blog/part-1-intro/enumerations.md

 JNA uses _type converters_ to marshal Java types to/from their native equivalents and includes built-in converters for standard types (integer, string, pointer, etc).

-To use the integer enumerations in a type-safe manner in API methods and structures we implement the following converter:
+To use the integer enumerations in a type-safe manner in API methods and structures we implement the following custom converter:

 ```java
 TypeConverter CONVERTER = new TypeConverter() {